rtodea/smart-contract-event-listener/README.md

 3. `docker-compose.yml` for wrapping everything
 4. `.env` for environment variables when outside of `Docker`
 5. `kafka` for message broker
+6. contract we are listening to: [_Sand Token_](https://etherscan.io/token/0x3845badAde8e6dFF049820680d1F14bD3903a5d0)
+   and not _CareBear_ as suggested in the assignment due to `infura` limitations for free account

 ## 📝 TODOs